Bureau

 —Sandra Capponi, Good On You

-B: 5 ways to consult the Bureau
+5 ways to team up with the Bureau

 1. Fractional Chief Editorial Officer

-You: believe that “content” could help you grow your awareness and reputation with the right audience, but you’re not sure where to start.
+You: believe that “content” could help you grow your awareness and reputation with the right audiences, but you’re not sure where to start.
 You might have an existing team already, maybe a marketing or communications lead.
 But you don’t have the editorial expertise to get to the next level.
 You want to put words like “irreverent” and “authentic” in your brief, but you don’t want to tell people that’s what you’re trying to do.
 Ready to get serious?

 JD: when they said “be the CEO of your own life,” Shadel heard “Chief Editorial Officer” and so here we are. ¯\_(ツ)_/¯ After more than a decade into a career where they’ve led award-winning media teams, sparked conversations across the internet through their reporting and headed up “content” at startups, Shadel now opens their books to select clients for fractional leadership services — an effective way to get informed editorial expertise on a flexible retainer basis.

-Example: Shadel provides fractional editorial leadership to Good On You, most recently guiding the fashion brand rating platform's expansion into beauty — producing an original data journalism report and conversation-starting editorial package in the Good On You Journal.
+Example: Shadel provides fractional editorial leadership to Good On You, recently guiding the fashion brand rating platform's expansion into beauty — producing an original data journalism report and conversation-starting editorial package in the Good On You Journal.
 The editorial campaign earned coverage everywhere from Financial Times and Fast Company to Vogue Business and The Business of Fashion.

 2. Editorial strategy 8-week intensive